gradymke/dbb-blog/content/post/2016-05-tom-tibbett.md

 make maple syrup in the springs.
 He was a homebrewer at heart, though his brew was syrup!

-There were a two of topics in the Tibbett household that were common currency among all comers, bowling and home improvements.
+There were two topics in the Tibbett household that were common currency among all comers, bowling and home improvements.
 Entering the family, I didn't have a lot of home improvement knowledge, and I wasn't much of a bowler, but that didn't stop them from pulling me into the fray with the various construction projects